laurenhatch03/laurenhatch03.github.io/README.md

 <img width="1182" alt="Screenshot 2024-12-03 at 7 26 16 PM" src="https://github.com/user-attachments/assets/c96a4736-943a-456b-aedb-5d37ff65e651">

-Next, I made bar graphs for each variable with ‘Likely to Change Occupation’ as the dependent variable.
+Next, I made bar graphs for each variable with the average values of ‘Likely to Change Occupation’ as the dependent variable.
 The graphs are shown below:

 <img width="550" alt="figure 1" src="https://github.com/user-attachments/assets/48ba93b5-fa68-4772-ac69-ef349a555dd9">